esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 supports any combination of element types within a particular dimension, but types from different dimensions may not be mixed.
 For example, a Mesh cannot be constructed of both quadrilaterals and tetrahedra.

-ESMF currently only supports distributions where every node on a PET must be a part of an element on that PET.
-In other words, there must not be nodes without a corresponding element on any PET.

 +++++++++++++
 Mesh Creation